 Formatting the Raspberry Pi 3 SD card, particularly SDXC (64GB and above), to fat32 is usually the first step while using the “tiny” computing system for Pi 3 projects.
-Backup all the important data or files on your computer or on the external device.
+Back up all the important data or files on your computer or on an external device.

 1. How to Format SD card FAT32 in Windows 10

 First, maybe you already know that Windows with an inbuilt format utility.
 However, this format utility will not format any FAT32 (USB drive or SD card), which is usually bigger than 32GB.

 Notably, if you need to format the FAT32 partition and right-click the SD card in windows on file system format, it only shows just the exFAT and NTFS options.